-Can I Have Laser Eye Surgery If I Have A Detached Retina?
+Can I Have Laser Eye Surgery if I Have A Detached Retina?

-If the retina is detached, it is now sitting in an incorrect position to absorb the light and the ability to absorb light may also be depressed.
-Patients who have a form of retinal detachment are advised to seek an opinion from a retinal expert in order to have their retinal detachment addressed first and should that be successful, they may then become candidates for Laser Eye Surgery.
+If the retina becomes detached, it is now sitting in an incorrect position to absorb the light.
+Patients who have a form of retinal detachment are thus advised to seek an opinion from a retinal expert in order to have their retinal detachment addressed first.
+Should that be successful, there is then a good chance they could be ideal candidates for Laser Eye Surgery.

 Of course, your exact chances of being suitable depends on the severity of your condition.
 On top of this, the suitablity rate for Laser Eye Surgery varies from clinic to clinic.
 For instance, some clinics like ours have a suitability rate as high as 96 percent.
 The best way to find out is to speak with an expert.

 If you’d like to find out if you are suitable for Laser Eye Surgery, leave us a comment or contact one of our friendly and experienced clinic coordinators today.